NAS2pwn/NAS2pwn/README.md

 ### Hi there 👋

-I'm a french Software Engineer creating apps and learning ML Engineering :)
+I'm a french Software Engineer creating apps and learning ML :)

-Some OCaml implementations coming soon...